kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

                 {
                   "string1": "This is string1",
                   "string2": "This is string2",
-                  "string3": "This is string3",
+                  "string3": "This is string3"
-                  "string4": "This is string4",
-                  "string5": "This is string5",
                 }
                """
     let expected = MyStruct(string1: "This is string1",
                             string2: "This is string2",
-                            string3: "This is string3",
+                            string3: "This is string3")
-                            string4: "This is string4",
-                            string5: "This is string5")

     guard let jsonData = json.data(using: .utf8) else {
         XCTFail("Invalid JSON test data")